-Rev Andrew Woff
+Rev Andrew Woff – copastor

-After his early family life in Morwell (Latrobe Valley), Andrew moved to Melbourne to study commerce, economics and accounting at Melbourne University.
+After his early family life in Morwell (Latrobe Valley), Andrew moved to Melbourne to study at Melbourne University.
 An interest theology led to a role at East Doncaster Baptist as Associate Pastor (Youth).
 During this period he met and married Alice and applied for ordination as a Baptist pastoral leader.
 Further ministries included Assistant Pastor (Community Outreach) at Upwey and Pastor at Phillip Island Baptist Church and then as a member of the Ministry Team at Newport Baptist Church.
-Delighting in the privilege of being a pastor but drained by its expectations including the self-driven ones – a 30 day silent retreat in Ireland proved transformative.
-Soon after this Andrew was invited to join the ministry team at the Baptist Union of Victoria as a Regional Minister and then later as the Head of Pastoral Leadership Support and Development.
+At this time a 30 day silent retreat in Ireland proved transformative.
+Soon after this experience Andrew was invited to join the ministry team at the Baptist Union of Victoria as a Regional Minister and then later as the Head of Pastoral Leadership Support and Development.

 Andrew is very excited about being a church pastor again.
 He relishes the grounded, compassionate, generous, ordinary goodness of the St Kilda Baptist community.
 He has done further training as a Spiritual Director and is a member of WellSpring’s formation team for the training of Spiritual Directors.
 While fully committed to life at St Kilda, Andrew and Alice are soon to become members of the Holy Transfiguration Community which is based in Teesdale outside Geelong.

+Andrew is passionate about the idea that God is present in the ordinary stuff of human life, that God is much more forgiving, compassionate and inclusive than we can possibly imagine.
 Andrew and Alice do not have children, but seek to be open to the abundance of life.
 They walk their Belgian Shepherd dog every day, enjoy playing non-combat games on the computer, love beauty and try to express it in their own garden.
 Andrew plays tennis, runs weekly, follows the Western Bulldogs, enjoys silence but would rather listen to a person than read a book!

 Ross Dickson – Community Kitchen Coordinator